Delicate silver creations from way back when

-And today, traditional silversmiths on Ibo Island hand-craft exquisite, intricate, jewellery using ancient Arab techniques and tools.
+And today, traditional silversmiths on Ibo Island hand-craft exquisite, intricate, jewelry using ancient Arab techniques and tools.
 The artisan-artists are simply continuing an ancient Ibo tradition, passed down from fathers to sons, of producing fine metalwork.
-This jewellery is found nowhere else in the world.
+This jewelry is found nowhere else in the world.
 Which makes it valuable to all who buy it.

 Sustainable income from beautiful art

-The project has enabled the establishment of an international distribution network, based in Cape Town, so that the crafters get better returns as their creations reach all corners of the globe.
-And they are recognised for keeping this trade alive, vital for ongoing island income.
+The project has enabled the establishment of an international distribution network, based in Cape Town so that the crafters get better returns as their creations reach all corners of the globe.
+And they are recognized for keeping this trade alive, vital for ongoing island income.

 The lack of socioeconomic opportunity on Ibo Island is a serious problem.
 Keeping this ancient tradition alive generates vital income for the island.